AVMountainBorder-frontporch1

 What’s happened so far?

 At the first meeting for each locality, community members brainstormed common themes, issues and hopes for their communities, collectively forming a long-term vision.
 These initial ideas were narrowed down into the top three most common themes for each locality.
-At the second session, attendees chose which theme to pursue for their chosen project in an anonymous vote.
-A few months later, folks came back together to collaboratively design their chosen projects and to put the finishing touches on plans to move forward with pursuing funding.
-Overall, we welcomed 384 local residents across 15 community meetings.
+At the second session, attendees chose a theme for their project in an anonymous vote.
+A few months later, folks came back together to collaboratively design their chosen projects and put the finishing touches on plans to pursue funding.
+Overall, we welcomed nearly 300 local residents across 15 community meetings.

 What's happening now